Nature Menu

 The first tree to come into leaf

-The first tree to come into leaf is – surprisingly – weeping willow, which can put out green shoots even in the second half of February, and is generally full out - with small leaves and catkins - in the first week of March.
-They can start out looking a dull yellow, but by the second or third week of the month shine out a glorious yellowish-green in the landscape, a harbinger of the wonderful transformation of the treescape to come.
-(Some years you don't see this effect till later in March, or even - exceptionally in 2018 - until April).
+Weeping willows can start out looking a dull yellow, but within a week shine out a glorious lime green in the landscape, a harbinger of the wonderful transformation of the treescape to come.
 If you see sections of frond on the ground, that is because squirrels cut them off and gnaw their way along them, eating the catkins corn-on-the-cob style.

-Alder catkins also usually fall in the first or second week, though some can remain on the trees till later in the month: the tree still retains last year's desiccated seed cones.
-Other seeds you may still see include a few ash keys, empty seed cases on beech and the large spherical seed balls on London plane.
+Other seeds you may still see include ash keys, empty seed cases on beech and the large spherical seed balls on London plane: also very occasionally last year's seed cylinders on birch or a few remaining seeds on sycamore and field maple.
 Beech and oak trees can still retain some dead leaves from last year: this is usually on saplings or lower branches, as well as on trimmed beech hedges.

-Hybrid black poplars have had large male catkins encased in erect brown buds all winter: some time in the second half of March (occasionally in the first or second week, or in early April) they open and a thick erect catkin emerges (maroon, though they can initially look brown), which then droops, hanging down like a huge tassel.
-You are more likely to notice the mess as the bud cases fall to the ground (possibly aided by wood pigeons trying to eat the new catkins), or when the catkins fall themselves a week or so later, looking like enormous red caterpillars as they lie on the grass (though a few desiccated brown ones usually also remain on the tree).
+You are more likely to notice the mess as the bud cases fall to the ground (possibly aided by wood pigeons trying to eat the new catkins), or when the catkins fall of their own accord a week or so later, looking like enormous red caterpillars as they lie on the grass (though a few desiccated brown ones usually also remain on the tree).

 Right from the start of March you get fuzzy red flowers on red maple, an imported species mainly seen in streets and parks: they can last for much of the month.
 English or wych elm has similar flowers at the same time but they are relatively inconspicuous.